In Gmail, use labels and filters to organize your email. You can also star, snooze, archive, and delete messages to keep your inbox clear.

 Block senders

-When you block a sender, their messages will go to your Spam folder.
+When you block a sender, messages they send you go to Spam.

 Tip: If you blocked someone by mistake, you can unblock them using the same steps.